ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-05_01-02-20-626000_cam.webp" description="Anuka and Buyantogtokh waiting patiently for Buyantogtokh's reindeer to show up.
 At this point, almost all of the other families have left." %}

-By chance, a herd of about 20 reindeer, guided by a single herder, crossed our path.
-For a fleeting, magical minute, we found ourselves engulfed in a sea of reindeer, their majestic presence surrounding us from every angle.

-{% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-05_01-23-46-441000_cam.webp" description="" %}
+After hanging out with Buyantogtokh for a bit, Anuka, Lhagwa, Kourtney and I saddled up our horses and followed suit down the valley.

+{% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-05_01-23-46-441000_cam.webp" description="In the marshy valley, our path converges with a herd of 20 reindeer and their owner heading the same direction.
+For a fleeting minute, while Kourtney frantically gets the camera out, we find ourselves engulfed in the center of their herd, and I feel like I've animorphed into one of the reindeer and joined the herd entirely." %}

 The journey took around 2 hours.
 In the final half hour, reindeer with empty saddles were being led back to the original camp to pick up what couldn’t be carried on the first trip.

-We arrived at camp and it was chaos.
-Piles and piles of belongings beside ortzs being erected.
-Horses and reindeers and dogs all throughout the sparse forest, some tethered some not.
+We arrived at the new camp and it was chaos.
+Piles of belongings were piled besides ortz, which were all in the process of being erected.
+All the while, horses, reindeer, dogs, and humans were active all throughout the parse forest.

-{% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-05_03-02-38-867000_cam.webp" description="" %}
-{% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-05_03-04-51-984000_cam.webp" description="" %}
-{% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-05_03-05-28-673000_cam.webp" description="" %}
+{% include gallery.html
+    images="2023-09-14-north-mongolia/9/__2023-09-05_03-02-38-867000_cam.webp,2023-09-14-north-mongolia/9/__2023-09-05_03-05-28-673000_cam.webp"
+    caption="FIXME"
+%}

 From the moment we arrived at the new campsite, until well past dark, we joined the chaos and helped however we could.
 Primarily, we helped erect ortzs for newly arrived herders, since it requires the coordination of many hands to properly cover the teepee-like structure with the canvas.

-{% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-05_02-52-17-294000_evan.webp" description="" %}
-{% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-05_02-57-45-549000_evan.webp" description="" %}
-{% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-05_06-16-31-473000_evan.webp" description="" %}
+{% include gallery.html
+    images="2023-09-14-north-mongolia/9/__2023-09-05_06-11-13-606000_evan.webp,2023-09-14-north-mongolia/9/__2023-09-05_02-52-17-294000_evan.webp,2023-09-14-north-mongolia/9/__2023-09-05_02-57-45-549000_evan.webp,2023-09-14-north-mongolia/9/__2023-09-05_06-16-31-473000_evan.webp"
+    caption="FIXME"
+%}

 ## Day 10: Making the rounds

 The plan for the day was to hang out with the herders and then ride our horses back to Tsagaannuur.

+{% include gallery.html
+    images="2023-09-14-north-mongolia/9/__2023-09-05_02-51-14-809000_evan.webp,2023-09-14-north-mongolia/9/__2023-09-05_02-51-16-302000_evan.webp"
+    caption="A very curious calf exploring us and its new home."
+%}

+{% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-05_03-04-51-984000_cam.webp" description="Kourtney saying hello." %}

 {% include photo.html url="2023-09-14-north-mongolia/10/__2023-09-05_22-06-30-666000_cam.webp" description="" %}

-We woke up and gave away the rest of our gifts to families that we had met.
+After breakfast, we made our way around and gave away the rest of our gifts to families that we had met.
 I really liked how well Anuka knew everyone because all of our gifts ended up being quite personalized.

-We met with the chief and his wife, who were very interested to hear I was from Canada.
+We met with the tribal leader and his wife, who were very interested to hear I was from Canada.
 They knew that reindeer were in Canada and asked if we had reindeer herders.
 I wasn't sure, but I guessed yes.
 Turns out I wasn't totally wrong either.
 In the 1930s there was an effort to introduce reindeer herding to northern communities, a programme dubbed the [Canadian Reindeer Project](https://en.wikipedia.org/wiki/Reindeer_Station).
 It wasn't as successful as projected, but it's still practiced today by very small number of people.

-{% include photo.html url="2023-09-14-north-mongolia/10/__2023-09-05_22-51-56-387000_cam.webp" description="" %}

-{% include photo.html url="2023-09-14-north-mongolia/10/__2023-09-05_22-52-03-777000_cam.webp" description="" %}
+{% include gallery.html
+    images="2023-09-14-north-mongolia/10/__2023-09-05_22-51-56-387000_cam.webp,2023-09-14-north-mongolia/10/__2023-09-05_22-52-03-777000_cam.webp"
+    caption="The tribal leader and his wife."
+%}

 Then we found Buyantogtokh.
 She got in late last night but had clearly settled well because she was out and about.
-We gave her some durable river sheathed twist ties that my sister bought me for Christmas a couple years ago.
+We gave her some durable rubber twist ties that my sister bought me for Christmas a couple years ago.
 We thought it could save her arthritic hands from some of the endless rope tying necessitated by herder lifestyle.
 We also gave her a waterproof sack.

 {% include photo.html url="2023-09-14-north-mongolia/10/__2023-09-05_22-56-13-315000_cam.webp" description="" %}

 FIXME horse branding

+{% include gallery.html
+    images="2023-09-14-north-mongolia/10/__2023-09-06_00-26-33-506000_cam.webp,2023-09-14-north-mongolia/10/__2023-09-06_00-28-51-184000_cam.webp,2023-09-14-north-mongolia/10/__2023-09-06_00-29-11-935000_cam.webp,2023-09-14-north-mongolia/10/__2023-09-06_00-29-50-577000_cam.webp"
+    caption="FIXME"
+%}

 {% include photo.html url="2023-09-14-north-mongolia/10/__2023-09-06_00-31-41-244000_cam.webp" description="" %}
 {% include photo.html url="2023-09-14-north-mongolia/10/__2023-09-06_00-32-50-948000_cam.webp" description="" %}

-We gave our host 25 bullets, and as we were deciding what to do with the remaining 25, someone entered the ortz to play 13.
+We were planning to leave in the next couple of hours, but we had yet to give away our potentially most prized gift: the bullets we had bought in the Ulaanbaatar black market.
+As a gift for hosting us in his ortz, we gave our host 25 bullets, and as we were deciding what to do with the remaining 25, someone entered the ortz to play 13.
 Then another, and then another.
 Clearly the news was out that a tourist couple knows how to play.
 Typically each loser pays 5,000 MNT, but Anuka had the idea to offer either 5,000 MNT or 2 bullets.
 And then it was off to the races.
 The energy was high.
 People were smoking, slamming their cards down, laughing, and most importantly, trying to win some prized bullets.
 After a couple games, we had to call quits and head back to Tsagaannuur.
 Since there wasn't enough time for the herders to win all the bullets legitimately, we ended up divvying the remaining bullets to the players as gifts.

 {% include photo.html url="2023-09-14-north-mongolia/10/__2023-09-06_02-00-24-103000_cam.webp" description="" %}

 Before we left, our host called us over.
-To thank us for the bullets we gave him, he had saddled one of his reindeer and allowed us to ride it.
+To thank us for the bullets we gave him, he had saddled one of his reindeer and encouraged us to ride it.

 {% include photo.html url="2023-09-14-north-mongolia/10/__2023-09-06_03-10-25-657000_cam.webp" description="" %}
 {% include photo.html url="2023-09-14-north-mongolia/10/__2023-09-06_03-12-35-044000_cam.webp" description="" %}
 {% include photo.html url="2023-09-14-north-mongolia/10/__2023-09-06_03-15-19-583000_cam.webp" description="" %}

 Then as quickly as we came, we were gone.
 The ride back was beautiful, and we went fast.
 We trotted for at least an hour through beautiful forest.
-I cantered with my horse and for the first time in the trip my horse and I synergized.
+I cantered with my horse, marking the first time during the trip that my horse and I synergized.
 Back in Tsagaannuur Anuka’s mom made white fish soup.
 Just like turkey dinner, it's known to make you tired.
 It sure did because we were completely knocked out in no time.

-Anuka asked us if we are ok with her baby coming with us back to Ulaanbaatar.
-That way her and Baagii wouldn't have to make the trip back to Tsagaannuur until November.
-Having experienced the trip first hand, we agreed unconditionally that the baby should come, but in the end, it made sense for Baagii to return so that he could continue working on their house, which he was building next to their parents' residence.

 ## Day 11: Sheep dumplings

 In the morning Baaggi went to buy a sheep because we had ran out of meat.
 We wanted to check it out, so we went out back where Baagii had a sheep tied up by the car.

 He dragged it over to the back of the house, positioned it on its back, and with a relatively small knife tried to make an incision through its underbelly.
 But the knife wasn’t sharp enough so he called over Anuka’s mom who brought a bigger knife.
 He got through all the wool and made an incision without the sheep making a fuss.
 Then he maneuvered his hand through the sheep, at which point the sheep started to kick, and then with a mighty force he ripped his bloody hand out.
 He showed us later, during the dissection, that he had plucked a main artery that runs just below the sheep’s spinal cord.
 Without any fight, the sheep was dead within a minute.